CMakePP/CMaize/docs/src/background/terminology.rst

       metadata about the package.
 The metadata is usually designed to aid a :term:`package manager` in finding the package later.

+   package configuration
+      The configuration of a :term:`package` refers to the options it was built with, e.g., the target architecture, compiler flags (if applicable), and enabled features.
+The configuration also includes the :term:`package specification` of each dependency.
+Note that if a package has no dependencies, then the package configuration is simply the build options.

    package manager
       Package managers may be part of a :term:`build tool` or they may be independent programs.
 Regardless of their origin, a "package manager" is